lalalune/LJSpeechTools/README.md

 ### Good Luck!

-And thanks to all the hard working Ponies who took the time to document this.
+And thanks to all the hardworking Ponies who took the time to document this.
 The compendium of knowledge created by the Pony Preservation Project was instrumental in giving these tools shape and form.